Bỏ qua đến nội dung

 2. Click + Explore & Download Repositories

-3. Search for and install, one by one:
+3. Search for and install the following one by one:

 4. button-card